alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

 )
 ```

-This was not extraordinary, because [many other Django packages for database multi-tenancy](https://djangopackages.org/grids/g/multi-tenancy/) have the same notion of a globally defined tenant context that is then applied to all ORM operations.
+This was not extraordinary, because [many other Django packages for database multi-tenancy](https://djangopackages.org/grids/g/multi-tenancy/) have the same notion of a globally-defined tenant context that is then applied to all ORM operations.

 But before getting too deep with the code, let's first resolve a couple of important edge cases that are needed here: